kmlprtsng/MvcGenericProjectTemplate/readme.md

 This project is based on the ideas of [Christos S](http://en.gravatar.com/chsakell) and his article [ASP.NET MVC Solution Architecture – Best Practices](http://chsakell.com/2015/02/15/asp-net-mvc-solution-architecture-best-practices/).

+## Pre-requisites
+- VS 2013 or above
+- Bower is installed

 ## Getting Started
 - Clone the project
 - Right click on the Project.Web and set that as your default project.

+## Bower Settings
+The following two libraries have been installed
+- Bootstrap
+- Jquery

+You might consider adding the following libraries for MVC
+- fontawesome
+- jquery-validation-unobtrusive
+- jquery-ajax-unobtrusive

 ## Renaming the Project